 2.)
 In a related manner, some disorder co-occurrence may be due to overlapping diagnostic criteria.
 For instance, the diagnostic criteria for Social Phobia and Avoidant Personality Disorder are so similar that it is not surprising that there is a high degree of co-occurrence between these two conditions.
-Another example would be the co-occurrence of Cluster B personality disorders which share impulsivity as a common diagnostic criterion.
+Another example would be the co-occurrence among Cluster B personality disorders which share impulsivity as a common diagnostic criterion.
 Impulsive behaviors are a common feature of the Cluster B personality disorders, so it makes sense that those personality disorders often occur together.
 Impulsivity can also be found in people with ADHD and Bipolar Disorder so we would expect these two disorders to co-occur with each other, and with Cluster B personality disorders.
 This explanation provides a technical basis for understanding why co-occurrences might be observed, but it begs the question of whether different disorders sharing common criteria are actually different disorders in the first place.

 3.)
-It is possible that one co-occurring disorder might be a milder or more limited version of the other, similar to the way a cold might be considered a milder version of the flu.
-This hypothesis has been entertained by some experts to help explain the relationship between Borderline Personality Disorder and Bipolar Disorder, and Bipolar or the relationship between ADHD and Clusters B and C personality disorders.
+It is possible that one co-occurring disorder might be a milder or more limited version of the other; similar to the way a cold might be considered a milder version of the flu.
+This hypothesis has been entertained by some experts to help explain the relationship between Borderline Personality Disorder and Bipolar Disorder, and Bipolar or the relationship between ADHD with Clusters B and C personality disorders.

 4.)
 It may be that one co-occurring disorder might be a precursor of the other.
-Recall the research we reviewed that provided evidence for a link between childhood ADHD and heightened risk for developing a personality disorder in adulthood.
+Recall the research we reviewed provided evidence for a link between childhood ADHD and heightened risk for developing a personality disorder in adulthood.
 It is possible that childhood ADHD is an earlier expression of what will later develop into a personality disorder.
 However, this explanation does not explain why only some people with ADHD later develop a personality disorder, while others do not.